Sociology, Social Policy, Social Work

-The bachelor's and master's degrees in Social Work and Social Policy provide the theoretical and conceptual tools required for (executive) positions in public and private organisations, for research and teaching, as well as for media work.
-This training prepares students for professional activities in a wide variety of fields, such as analysis, planning, development, leadership, implementation and evaluation of projects in the field of social services; teaching and training, and work in associations, international organisations or development cooperation organisations, as well as in relief agencies.
-The degree programme equips students to professionally support activities aiming at tackling social problems in the context of social policies, consulting, or as part of social services.
+This master programme provides the theoretical and conceptual tools required for (executive) positions in public and private organisations, in research and teaching, as well as in the media.
+It prepares students for a professional activity in a wide variety of fields, such as analysis, planning, development, leadership, implementation and evaluation of projects in the social services sector, market research and opinion polling, teaching and training, and work within associations, international organisations, development cooperation organisations, relief agencies or communal, cantonal or federal administrations.

 Structure of studies

 90 ECTS credits + 30 ECTS credits as an option in a minor study programme freely chosen, 3-4 semesters